patrick-lenggenhager/HyperCells/README.md

 > M. Conder, *Quotients of triangle groups acting on surfaces of genus 2 to 101*, [https://www.math.auckland.ac.nz/~conder/TriangleGroupQuotients101.txt](https://www.math.auckland.ac.nz/~conder/TriangleGroupQuotients101.txt) (2007)

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) on how you can contribute to the development of this package.

 #### Table of Contents
 - [Authors and developers](#authors-and-developers)
 - [Installation](#installation)